Translated by Lester Somera

-This collaboration between senbei and Hakata’s famous mentaiko (cod roe) has an addictively spicy flavor, and the crisp seafood cracker is perfect as something to munch on its own or as a beer snack.
+This collaboration between senbei rice crackers and mentaiko (cod roe), a famous fish product in Hakata, has an addictively spicy, salty flavor.
+These crisp seafood crackers are perfect as something to munch on its own or as a beer snack.

-This creamy, flavorful Western-style manju is filled with red bean jam, and got its name from the Hakata Dontaku festival.
+This creamy, sweet Western-style dumpling is filled with red bean jam, and got its name from the Hakata Dontaku festival.
 Torimon refers to the costume-clad festival performers who play the shamisen, flute and taiko as they parade through the city.

 We recommend Hakata Nakanaka from Nakajima Shoten for tourists who can’t bring fresh mentaiko home.
-The mentaiko is dried through a unique process, and in addition to being a great snack to eat with alcohol, it can also be used as a a topping for ochazuke, pasta and salad.
+The mentaiko is dried through a unique process, and in addition to being a great snack to eat with alcohol, it can also be used as a topping for ochazuke, pasta, and salad.

 Najima-Tei developed its flavor offerings by studying the noodles from Hakata Nagahama, the birthplace of tonkotsu ramen, and from Kurume, the holy land of ramen, before establishing itself as a business.
 The taste of Najima-Tei’s ramen is faithfully recreated in this package, so you can skip the line and you can enjoy the shop’s famous noodles in the comfort of your own home.